 Felicia’s motto is: “If you dream it, believe it, then you can achieve it…positive thoughts, bring positive results.”

-Carolina Shockwave Volleyball Club (CSVC) welcomes back Nia Richardson, a former Shockwave player and daughter of Ericka Charleston (Coach E)!
+Carolina Shockwave Volleyball Club (CSVC) welcomes back Nia Richardson to her second season of coaching at Shockwave!
+She’s a former Shockwave player and daughter of Ericka Charleston (Coach E)!
 Nia is from Franklinton, NC where she attended Franklinton High School and played varsity volleyball all 4 years.
 She was named MVP, All Conference 3 years in a row, runner-up for conference player of the year & received the coaches award.
 She has been playing volleyball since she was 9 years old & followed in the footsteps of her mother who played volleyball at Fayetteville State University.
 Nia is currently a student athlete at Fayetteville State University, and the starting libero for the volleyball team.
 Along with being on the volleyball team at FSU, Nia is part of the Honors Program and Leap Scholars Program.
 She majors in biology, and hopes to one day become a dentist!